 …you will find something greater….

 I had a few sick days recently.
-Most people binge watch something.
+Most people binge-watch something.
 Nope… instead SuperVan gets a spa day with new plugs and an oil change.
 See, SuperVan doesn’t get many breaks either.
 If I’m grounded with a cold, that means the car has actual downtime to be serviced.
-So I bought parts online on Read More …
+So I bought parts online on Saturday, Read More …

 Lily and Sparrow Photoshoot